 With funding from the Wisconsin Trust Account Fund, ABC for Health provides direct legal representation and advice to low-income families facing denials of health care coverage and services.
 ABC is often the only source of legal assistance available for families encountering obstacles as they seek necessary health care services and coverage, or attempt to exercise their legal rights within the health care system.

-ABC3 is an enhanced training, networking, referral, and direct service project for Children and Youth with Special Health Care Needs (CYSHCN).
+ABC provides enhanced training, networking, referral, and direct service project for Children and Youth with Special Health Care Needs (CYSHCN).
 ABC for Health’s attorneys and advocates work with statewide CYSHCN collaborators, Regional Centers for CYSHCN, and other key partners to address the needs of CYSHCN and their families in accessing, maintaining, and using the most appropriate form of health care coverage.
 As part of the project, ABC provides benefits counselors, Regional Centers, and collaborators with training and education.
 In addition, ABC provides direct health benefits counseling to under- and uninsured individuals.
 A MCH Title V Services Block Grant, Maternal and Child Health Bureau, Health Resources and Services Administration, U.S. Department of Health and Human Services helps support this project.

 Over a decade ago, Blue Cross Blue Shield of Wisconsin converted from a nonprofit health insurance provider to a for-profit business.
 As part of the conversion, Insurance Commissioner Connie O’Connell required that Blue Cross Blue Shield pay back to the public the more than $600 million in community benefits as a result of its tax-exempt status since the 1930’s.
 The Commissioner directed the $600 million of public money to Wisconsin’s two medical schools, the Medical College of Wisconsin and the University of Wisconsin School of Medicine and Public Health, and she ordered the schools to use the funds to "promote public health initiatives that will generally benefit the Wisconsin population."
 ABC for Health monitors the schools’ use of the Blue Cross Blue Shield conversion funds and advocates for increased funds for the public health community and the people of Wisconsin.
 Read more.

 Sharon Mondry contacted ABC for Health after her insurance company refused to cover her son’s speech therapy.
 Her son, Zev, had stopped talking as a toddler.
 His doctors diagnosed him with autism and recommended that speech therapy would help him regain some ability to speak.
 Sharon and ABC repeatedly asked the insurance company to justify the refusal of coverage, but the company would not provide the documents it used as the basis of the coverage denial.
 In 2006, Sharon and ABC took the insurance company to court.
-In the lawsuit, eventually appealed to the U.S. Supreme Court, ABC’s Executive Director and public interest attorney Bobby Peterson argued that the insurance company was legally obliged to provide the documents used to deny coverage of Zev’s speech therapy.
+In the lawsuit, eventually appealed to the U.S. Supreme Court, ABC’s Executive Director and public interest attorney Bobby Peterson argued[mp3] that the insurance company was legally obliged to provide the documents used to deny coverage of Zev’s speech therapy.
 The Seventh Circuit Court of Appeals agreed.
 The Court's decision, which still stands today, noted that health plans cannot "hide the ball" from plan participants and withhold the documents they need in order to appeal benefits denials.
 Sharon’s court case is not over yet.
 A few legal questions about fines and attorney’s fees remain to be resolved.
 But already her victory will ensure that other families fighting a benefits denial will not face similar refusals before they get plan documents they need to appeal a denial of services.